-During the weekly supervised hands-on sessions, students themselves learn how to tackle computational challenges in the field of bioinformatics by solving a series of mandatory computer exercises, mostly on an individual basis.
+During the supervised hands-on sessions, students themselves learn how to tackle computational challenges in the field of bioinformatics by solving a series of mandatory exercises.
 These exercises aim at bringing the theory into practice.

 Example examinations of previous years are made available on Ufora near the end of the teaching activities.